thefranke/ScriptableRenderPipeline/com.unity.visualeffectgraph/Documentation~/Reference/Attributes.md

 #### AxisX, AxisY and AxisZ

 These three attributes define the **unit representation** 3d coordinate system.
-While these axis are expected to be normalized, you can use non-normalized lengths and non-orthogonal angles between all three axise.
+While these axis are expected to be normalized, you can use non-normalized lengths and non-orthogonal angles between all three axis.

 > Most of the time, these axis are set using the Orient Block (Output Context Only).